Erie Workers Compensation Lawyer

 The advantage of the workers’ compensation program is that injured employees don’t have to prove anyone’s negligence to qualify for benefits.
 They simply must show the injury occurred while performing work-related tasks.
 Sometimes, workers’ compensation claims are not as seamless as they should be.
 There are cases in which an insurance company wrongly denies or delays claim approval.
 If your employer’s workers’ compensation company denied your claim for some reason, call Dallas W. Hartman P.C. today.

-Denied claims may stem from missed deadlines, improperly filed claims, inadequate proof of injury, or insurance bad faith dealings.
 Whatever the case, our lawyers can review your claim and help you argue for maximum compensation.
 We understand the workers’ compensation process in Erie, and we know how to fight for what a worker deserves no matter the injury or industry.
 Let us help you get the most out of your claim.